aidan-gibson/phoenix-config/README.md

 # hardlink
 `ln phoenix.js ~/.phoenix.js` from out folder
-symlink wasn't working, the phoenix app kept overwriting it. dw tho, hardlink should be just fine (?)
+symlink wasn't working, the phoenix app kept overwriting it. dw tho, hardlink should be just fine (?) hardlink don't work either cuz the build replaces the .js files when it runs, breaking the link. gotta change the webpack output dir (which proved to be super annoying/difficult/impossible) or i can use hazel to automatically copy the file on builds

+# adsf
 Forked from [this](https://github.com/mafredri/phoenix-config/tree/main)
 [typings](https://github.com/mafredri/phoenix-typings)